MasterAndrewJ/PokemonBashe/README.md

 3/14/17--Wasted entire day trying to fix an error 3/16/17--Fixed error and began work on the battle menu...I might actually have to work from home...huh...
+3/22/17--Finally got the pokemon identification programm to work.
+Now I can move on to the pokemon keyboard interation.